What Is Mile in My Shoes?

 Since MiMS’ founding, over 400 people experiencing homelessness and other barriers have laced up new shoes and run their very first mile.
 More than 200 have completed a 5K race, and dozens have completed half-marathons and full marathons.
 100% of Resident Members share that they see themselves differently than when they began Mile in My Shoes, and 85% feel more connected to their community.
 We have had over 300 Run Mentors, 80% of whom have paced a Member in at least one race.

 Mile in My Shoes Goals

 While the weekly runs may seem simple, the impact they have is multi-layered.
 Everything we do at Mile in My Shoes - the runs, the events, the meetings, even the “Woo” - serves to support these higher goals:

-- Facilitate healthy & meaningful relationships between Residential Members & Run Mentors in order to impact perceptions of homelessness, and resident member engagement in the broader community.
+Build healthy and meaningful relationships between Resident Members and Run Mentors to shift perceptions of homelessness, and Resident Member engagement in the broader community.

 Creating Lifelong Runners

-- Resident Members have tools & personal incentive to continue running/walking/exercise beyond the scope of Mile in My Shoes.
+Resident Members have tools and personal incentive to continue running, walking, and other exercise beyond the scope of Mile in My Shoes.

-- Increase Run Mentor participation in political & personal advocacy for homelessness.
+Increase Run Mentor participation in political and personal advocacy for homelessness.